 Most cooperative and condominium apartment owners pay their monthly fees and assessments in full and on time.
 However, some of our clients have recently reported an uptick in arrearages.
-There are both similarities and differences in addressing arrearages in cooperatives and condominiums.
+There are both similarities and differences that address collecting arrears for cooperatives and condominiums.

 First, the similarities.

 Allowing habitual or significant arrearages to accrue poses at least three potential problems for all buildings.
 Arrearages impose cash-flow difficulties that, if not addressed promptly, place a financial burden on both regularly paying owners, who must shoulder the deficit, and on building managers who must juggle it.
 They can create a downward spiral, acrimony and bad habits within the building as owners become aware that their neighbors are not making timely payments.
 And, in extreme cases, arrearages may give a building a bad profile or reputation with respect to financing or apartment sales.

 Therefore, it is important that boards of both condominiums and cooperatives work with their management and counsel to put in place a regular protocol for monitoring and collecting arrearages.
 As a general matter, our recommendation is enforcement of the late charge provisions of leases or bylaws, coupled with an initial prompt collection letter from management for any amounts not paid within 30 days of the due date.
 This letter should be followed by a firm, but polite letter from counsel if payment is not made.
 Each letter should set a response deadline.
 If the deadline in counsel’s letter is not met, legal proceedings should be initiated.
 These time periods and procedures can, of course, be varied somewhat from building to building based on the board’s view of how collection matters should be handled, and, in special hardship circumstances, a board may decide to forebear in collection for some period of time.
 The most important thing is that collection procedures should be systematic.